Wilsielouidor/configure-ad/README.md

 - Setup Resources in Azure
 - Confirm connection between the Client and Domain Controller
 - Install Active Directory
-- Create an Admin and Normal User Account in AD
+- Create Organizational Units and and Admin User Account
 - Join Client-1 to your domain (mydomain.com)
 - Setup Remote Desktop for non-administrative users on Client-1
 - Create a bunch of additional users and attempt to log into client-1 with one of the users

 <h2>Deployment and Configuration Steps</h2>
 <h3> Setup Resources in Azure</h3>
-- Create Domain Controller VM (which would include on-premises Active Directory)
+<h4>Create Domain Controller VM (which would include on-premises Active Directory)</h4>

 <p>